Tulocay offers two Chardonnays from vineyards just down the road from us in the Coombsville District: the

 new and older oak barrels.

 Our 2016 Tulocay Chardonnay won a Gold Medal at the 2018 San Francisco Chronicle Wine Competition.
 Just another Gold Medal in the Tulocay beret.
-(Alas, it's sold out, but the 2017 will be available before the end of the year.)
+Alas, it's sold out, but the 2017 is now available!

 D'Ambrosio Vineyard on (appropriately) Berry Lane.
 The label reads

 With the 2017 Tulocay, we are back to sourcing our fruit from the famed Haynes Vineyard

 The boss's Chardonnays are excellent

 aperitifs, yet even better with seafood,

 poultry and subtle vegetarian dishes.

 redemption....
 Moral relativism has set in so deeply that